Overdue Taxes Impact Nearly 1 in 4 Americans

 The largest group of respondents with overdue taxes — nearly 7% of all surveyed — plan to establish a payment plan with the IRS.
 This approach spreads payments over a manageable period, reducing immediate financial strain.

-Benefits of IRS Payment Plans:
+Benefits of IRS Payment Plans

 1. Lower interest rates compared to credit cards and personal loans.